Skip to main content

 Highlights/Savings

-Over 1,500 solar photovoltaic panels have been installed in 32 OCH communities.
-These installations represent over $250,000 of clean electricity or energy conservation annually.
+Solar installations represent over $3.3 million of clean electricity or energy conservation annually.

 The replacement of 8,500 sq. ft. of brick cladding on the exterior wall at one 17-storey apartment, with a solar wall that preheats air supplied to the building’s corridor ventilation, has netted a 21% reduction in natural consumption annually at that property.